Skip to main content

 • Greetings Art-lings!

-Join the Ipswich Arts Advisory Group as we invite you to a first‑contact encounter with your fellow art‑lings.
-Consider this a friendly “getting to know you” experiment.
+The Ipswich Arts Advisory Group invited you to a first‑contact encounter with your fellow art‑lings.
+It was a friendly “getting to know you” experiment.

-This gathering is your chance to connect and commune with creative beings from across the galaxy (or, you know, SEQ).
-Expect good humans, bright ideas and future‑facing conversations as we warm up for a day where the ‘weird’ lead the way.
+The gathering was your chance to connect and commune with creative beings from across the galaxy (or, you know, SEQ).
+Brining good humans, bright ideas and future‑facing conversations as we warmed up for a day where the ‘weird’ lead the way.

-Come curious, open, and ready to make connections that are truly out of this world!
+They came curious, open, and ready to make connections that were truly out of this world!

 • A Moment in Music

-Tim McCallum brings a live musical moment to open the day, a chance to bring the room together, spark connection and set a creative tone from the very first note.
+Tim McCallum shared a live musical moment to open the day.
+Brining the room together, sparking connections and setting the creative tone from the very first note.

 • AI for Event Planning

-Join Sally Porteous, founder of Red Lanyard, as she unpacks the growing expectation that creators do it all from ideas and pitching to promotion, delivery and reporting.
+Sally Porteous, founder of Red Lanyard, unpacked the growing expectation that creators 'do it all', from ideas and pitching to promotion, delivery and reporting.

-In this practical session, Sally shares how she uses AI tools to support her workflow without giving up creative control.
-You’ll see real examples of how AI can streamline planning, research and marketing tasks, freeing up time and energy for the work only you can do.
-It’s about using AI as a capable assistant, not a replacement.
+In this practical session, Sally shared how she uses AI tools to support her workflow without giving up creative control.
+Sharing real examples of how AI can streamline planning, research and marketing tasks, freeing up time and energy for the work only you can do.

 • An Electronic Manifesto: Moss + Scraps

-Join Moss and Scraps for a fast-paced conversation with electronic artists Moss and Scraps on building audiences for electronic music in regional communities, breaking barriers, and growing new scenes, followed by an open Q&A.
+We listened in on electronic artists Moss and Scraps as they held a fast-paced conversation on building audiences for electronic music in regional communities, breaking barriers, and growing new scenes, followed by an open Q&A.

 • Ben Lee in conversation with Claire Christian

-Listen in as Ben Lee holds a candid conversation with Claire Christian, exploring why arts and culture matter and how creativity shapes community.
+We listened, as Ben Lee held a candid conversation with Claire Christian, exploring why arts and culture matter and how creativity shapes community.

 • Creating Art for Impact

-Join Mandi McIntyre as she delivers a hands-on mini‑workshop that guides creatives through designing participatory arts experiences that spark social change.
+Mandi McIntyre delivered a hands-on mini‑workshop that sought to guide creatives through designing participatory arts experiences that spark social change.

 • Designing Worlds

-Join Benitta for Designing Worlds as she offers a behind‑the‑scenes look at set design as a creative practice.
-Drawing on projects across stage, public spaces and commercial design, she shares her creative journey including highlights from children’s productions such as Paw Patrol, SpongeBob, Shimmer and Shine and Teenage Mutant Ninja Turtles.
+Benitta for Designing Worlds offered a behind‑the‑scenes look at set design as a creative practice.
+Drawing on projects across stage, public spaces and commercial design, she shared her creative journey including highlights from children’s productions such as Paw Patrol, SpongeBob, Shimmer and Shine and Teenage Mutant Ninja Turtles.

 • Finding your way as a new artist